Sondershausen

 Until 1918 it was part of the principality of Schwarzburg-Sondershausen.

 Geography

-Sondershausen is situated in North Thuringia and lies in low mountain range between Hainleite (in the north) and Windleite (in the south).
+Sondershausen is situated in North Thuringia and lies in a low mountain range between Hainleite (in the north) and Windleite (in the south).
 The highest mountain is the Frauenberg to the west of the town.
 A little river called Wipper flows through Sondershausen.
-Around the town there are mixed forests (especially with beech trees).
+The town is surrounded by mixed forests, dominated by beech.